Why Aren't Hydrogen Cars More Popular?: Top 6 Barriers Explained

 As the FCEV industry continues making strides, experts expect efficiency to continue improving.

-Storage and Transportation Challenges
+5. What Are Hydrogen’s Storage and Transportation Challenges?

 Hydrogen requires specialized storage equipment that adds to its upfront and ongoing costs.
 This ties into the element’s low volumetric energy density, requiring pressurized storage and transportation to be logistically feasible.

 This problem, too, has seen considerable innovation.
 Researchers have found material-based techniques—including metal hydrides, chemical carriers, and water-based gels—that could revolutionize hydrogen storage and transport.
-However, more research and development are required before these containment methods can be scalable for commercial use.

 Hydrogen’s reputation was marred early in its development by the infamous 1937 Hindenburg disaster.
 Though hydrogen as a fuel source has come a long way, a general distrust still lingers for some.

 It’s true that gaseous hydrogen is flammable, and pressurized storage requires basic safety procedures.
-However, society comfortably co-exists with propane and other flammable fuel sources on a daily basis, with any incidents acknowledged as exceptions.
+However, society comfortably co-exists with propane and other flammable fuel sources on a daily basis, with incidents acknowledged as exceptions.

 From a broader perspective, hydrogen is superior in environmental safety.
 Carbon emissions and oil spills are the top ecological disasters the world faces daily.
-Hydrogen’s lifecycle emissions still need to be considered and improved upon, but it at least offers potential for renewable energy where fossil fuels are an inevitable dead end.
+Hydrogen’s lifecycle emissions still need to be considered and improved upon, but it offers potential for renewable energy where fossil fuels are an inevitable dead end.

 The Path Forward for Hydrogen Adoption